 When the Civil War began, it divided the Ozarks.
 Many of the area’s self-sufficient farmers were anti-slavery but many also were Confederate supporters.
 This conflict continued to be a source of division in the Ozarks even up through the turn of the century when vigilante groups such as the “Baldknobbers” roamed the countryside.

 In 1882, one of the first settlers in the area, Reuben S. Branson, opened a general store and post office, giving the community its name as Branson.
 Soon after, word began to spread throughout the country about a cave that earned its name as Marvel Cave.
 The cave first opened for public tours in 1894 and was one of the first family attractions in the area.

-Table Rock Lake inspired another influx of vacationers who sought the numerous water-based recreational opportunities.
-Another boost came in 1960 when a small, old-time Ozark village was opened as Silver Dollar City and soon became a huge entertainment complex.
+The lake inspired another influx of vacationers who sought the numerous water-based recreational opportunities.
+A third boost came in 1960 when a small, old-time Ozark village was opened as Silver Dollar City and soon became a huge entertainment complex.
 This was followed closely by a show of Ozark music and comedy called the “Baldknobbers” and the opening of Presley’s Country Jubilee, the first music theater built in Branson.
 By the early 2000s, more than 100 theaters made Branson the place to come for live music and entertainment.

 Today, the Branson area offers it all – music, entertainment and recreation.
 Table Rock State Park is at the heart of this recreation opportunity with campgrounds, trails, picnic areas and a full-service marina that offers everything visitors need to enjoy Table Rock Lake.
 The park is close to the action and far enough away to let everyone escape from the hustle and bustle and relax.